saluteyang/saluteyang.github.io/_posts/2019-06-03-horror-box-office.md

         features_poly = features_poly.sort_values(by='abs_coefs', ascending=False).head(desc_n)
     return features_poly
 ```
-Additionally, to account for interaction terms, sklearn's PolynomialFeatures would prove useful.
-Given that statsmodels package does a much better job of reporting diagnostic tests, once I narrowed down to suitable sets of features that were candidates for the final model, I would use the ols funciton from <code>statsmodels.formula.api</code> to generate the fit and summaries.
+Additionally, to account for interaction terms, sklearn's <code>PolynomialFeatures</code> would prove useful.
+Given that statsmodels package does a much better job of reporting diagnostic tests, once I narrowed down to suitable sets of features that were candidates for the final model, I would use the ols funciton from <code>statsmodels.formula.api</code> to generate fit and summaries.

 ## What Were the Findings?